Founder workflow case study

 Try the DemoTest the workflow behind the case study.

-The question is simple: what changed once beat videos stopped being a fresh editing project every single time?
+What changed once every beat video stopped being a fresh editing project?

 Decision factor